anadon/sfs-settings/README.rst

 No downtime to atomically change settings?
 Transaction locks incoming!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While not here yet, ``sfs-settings`` **will** support transation locks so that you don't need to stop your container or VM in order to guarantee correct settings at all times.
+While not here yet, ``sfs-settings`` **will** support transaction locks so that you don't need to stop your container or VM in order to guarantee correct settings at all times.
 So, how do you feel about sub-millisecond not even downtime, but pauses?
 We think that they're just swell!

 When it lands, you'll be able to do something like this: